vestrel00/contacts-android/DEV_NOTES.md

 #### Group memberships & Local RawContacts

-Local RawContacts may have a group membership to a default system group.
+Local RawContacts may have a group membership to the default system group of an Account without being associated with the Account...

 The native Contacts app may not have an edit-RawContact option for newly inserted RawContacts that have no group membership to the default group when an Account is available.
 Though, edits can still